Best Film for the Canon EOS ELAN 7

-The best film to use in the Canon Elan 7 will be based on your lens, available light, and type of film you want to use.
+The best film to use in the Canon EOS ELAN 7 is going to depend on the lighting conditions, lens, and type of film you want to shoot.

-Taking advantage of an ISO 400 film or higher speed will allow you to avoid being weighed down with a flash and/or tripod.
+Working with an ISO 400 film or faster will allow you to avoid having to lug around a tripod or flash.

-Kodak UltraMax 400 - The film handles a wide variety of lighting conditions well and is an excellent selection for a color film.
-The film is fast enough so that you should be able to handhold the Elan 7 in just about all scenarios.
+Kodak UltraMax 400 - A terrific option for a plethora of lighting conditions.
+The film is fast enough so that you should be able to handhold the EOS ELAN 7 in just about all scenarios.

-The photographs will have great colors and is on the warm side.
+The images will have very good colors and is on the warm side.

-Fujifilm Superia X-TRA ISO 400 - Based on your location, this film might be more widely available.
-It's a very good alternative to Kodak emulsions.
+Fujifilm Superia X-TRA ISO 400 - Depending on where you are in the world, this film can be more widely available.
+It is a great alternative to Kodak emulsions.

-Lomography 800 - You're limited to just a few choices if you want an ISO 800 speed color film.
-For 35mm film geared towards consumers, this is the single available option.
+Lomography 800 - If you want an ISO 800 color 35mm film, there are not very many offerings.
+For 35mm film emulsions targeted towards consumers, this is the single choice.

-The film is for sale in the 120 film format, to be used in a medium format camera.
+The film can also be purchased in the 120 film format, for use with medium format cameras.

-Kodak Gold 200 - A staple film that started production in the mid-1980s.
-Kodak Gold 200 gives the look and feel of family snapshots from the 1980s and 1990s.
-Use a flash to get the "classic" look.
+Kodak Gold 200 - A staple film stock that debuted in the mid-1980s.
+Gold 200 provides the look and feel of snapshots from the 1980s and 1990s.
+Use an on-camera flash to get the “authentic” look.

-Over-expose it by 1 or 2-stops to produce the most popular look the film can achieve.
-This will provide the spectacular colors people love Kodak Gold for.
+Over-expose it by 1 or 2-stops to produce the best look the film can achieve.
+This will provide the fantastic colors everyone loves Kodak Gold for.

-Kodak Portra 400 - Among the film enthusiasts online, Portra 400 is definitely the most frequently used color 35mm film emulsion.
-Overexpose Portra 400 by 1 or 2-stops to get the color the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
+Overexpose it by 1 or 2-stops to get the overall look the film is highly regarded for.

 Black and White Film